 The E-PL8 writes its imaging data to SDXC cards, while the A6000 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-PL8 and Sony Alpha A6000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-PL8 and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the E-PL8 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The A6000 was replaced by the Sony A6300, while the E-PL8 was followed by the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-PL8 Manual (free pdf) or the online Sony A6000 Manual.
+Further information on the features and operation of the E-PL8 and A6000 can be found, respectively, in the Olympus E-PL8 Manual (free pdf) or the online Sony A6000 Manual.

 So what is the bottom line?
 Is the Olympus E-PL8 better than the Sony A6000 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detailed LCD: Has a higher resolution rear screen (1037k vs 922k dots).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.